OCD

 Accessing Community Resources and Support Networks

-• When a child experiences a significant increase in the frequency or intensity of intrusive thoughts that disrupts their daily life.
+• When a child experiences a significant increase in the frequency or intensity of intrusive thoughts that disrupt their daily life.

-• If the child feels compelled to engage in repetitive behaviors for a long time.
+• If the child feels compelled to engage in repetitive behaviours for a long time.

-• When OCD begins to negatively impact a child’s ability to attend school, complete tasks, or maintain relationships.
+• When OCD symptoms in children begin to negatively impact a child’s ability to attend school, complete tasks, or maintain relationships.

 • If the child experiences a decline in their overall well-being due to OCD.

-If you are searching for a solution to your problem, Cadabam’s Hospitals can help you with its team of specialized experts.
+If you are searching for a solution to your problem, Cadabam’s Hospitals can help you with its team of specialised experts.
 We have been helping thousands of people live healthier and happier lives for 30+ years.
-We leverage evidence-based approaches and holistic treatment methods to help individuals effectively managing their OCD.
+We leverage evidence-based approaches and holistic treatment methods to help individuals effectively manage OCD in Children.
 Get in touch with us today.
 You can call us at +91 97414 76476.
 You can even email us at info@cadabamshospitals.com.

 What is OCD in children?

-OCD in children is an anxiety disorder characterized by recurrent, intrusive thoughts and repetitive behaviors that feel necessary for them to perform.
+OCD in children is an anxiety disorder characterised by recurrent, intrusive thoughts and repetitive behaviours that feel necessary for them to perform.
 These obsessions and compulsions can be very distressing for the child and can disrupt their daily life.

 How common is childhood OCD?